konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index_nb.md

 We start by defining a custom class CustomExtractionAI that inherits from AbstractExtractionAI, containing a single method extract that takes a Document object as input and returns a modified Document.

-Inside the extract method, the code first calls the parent method super().extract().
-This method call retrieves a virtual Document with no annotations and changes the category to the one saved within the Extraction AI.
+Inside the `extract` method, the code first calls the parent method `super().extract()`.
+This method call retrieves a virtual Document with no Annotations and changes the Category to the one saved within the Extraction AI.

-The code checks if a label named 'Date' already exists in the labels associated with the category.
+The code checks if a Label named 'Date' already exists in the Labels associated with the Category.
 It then either uses the existing Label, or creates a new one.

-We uses a regular expression (`r'(\d+/\d+/\d+)'`) to find matches for dates within the text of the Document.
+We use a regular expression (`r'(\d+/\d+/\d+)'`) to find matches for dates within the text of the Document.
 This regular expression looks for patterns of digits separated by forward slashes (e.g., 12/31/2023).

 For each match found, it creates a Span object representing the start and end offsets of the matched text.

 It then creates an Annotation object, associating it with the Document, then loops for each match found in the Document.
+Note that by default, only the Annotations with confidence higher than 10% will be shown in the extracted Document.
+This can be changed in the Label settings UI.

 ```python
 import re